Best Practices for Social Media at the University of St. Thomas

 If you want to contribute to existing digital communities, here are a few ways you can support the university.

 Learn: Be aware of policies that apply to electronic communications.
 Sign up for a social media class through the Leadership Academy.
-Register for the NMIG monthly newsletter (email@example.com) .
-Visit the university’s social media site (www.stthoma.edu/socialmedia).
-There are also helpful blogs and resources for social media best practices listed at the end of this document.
-Social media will continue to change, so do your part to stay informed.
+Visit the university’s social media site (www.stthomas.edu/socialmedia).
+Read blogs and helpful resources on the subject.
+Social media constantly evolves, so do your part to stay informed.

 Join: Sign up for an internal or external network as a UST employee.
 For example, you can join LinkedIn or Twitter and identify yourself as an employee of the University of St. Thomas.